pikvm/pikvm/docs/cloudflared.md

     # chmod +x /usr/local/bin/cloudflared
     # cloudflared version
     ```

-2. Install the Cloudflare tunnel service to Cloudflared:
+2. Update /etc/systemd/resolved.conf and set cloudflare nameservers.

     ```
+    # sudo vim /etc/systemd/resolved.conf
+    # Uncomment DNS line and set 'DNS=1.1.1.1 1.0.0.1'
+    # systemctl restart systemd-resolved
+    ```

+3. Install the Cloudflare tunnel service to Cloudflared.

+    ```
     # sudo cloudflared service install SERVICE_TOKEN_HERE
     ```

-3. Open a web browser and attempt to connect

-4. Drop back in to read only mode
+4. Ensure cloudflared service is enabled so it starts on boot.

     ```
+    # sudo systemctl enable cloudflared
+    ```

+5. Open a web browser and attempt to connect to your tunnel.

+6. Drop back in to read only mode

+    ```
     # ro
     ```

+7. Reboot pikvm and ensure your tunnel comes back up.
+This may take a few minutes.

 ## Updating Cloudflared